-The break from the Liberal Party didn’t occur until 1918, when Labour embraced the warm and bountiful breasts of socialism.
-The party adopted nationalisation, public administration of a free market, and a change from capitalist oriented self interest to socialist fellowships.
+The break from radical Liberalism didn’t occur until 1918, when Labour embraced the warm and bountiful breasts of socialism.
+The party adopted nationalisation, public administration of a free market, and the idea of changing society from capitalist oriented self interest to socialist fellowships.

 (Thorpe, 2001: A History Of The British Labour Party)

 Fast-forwarding to Post Second World War Britain, Labour got into power and enacted some of the recommendations of the (liberal) Beveridge Report.
 It’s important to note that the wartime Coalition Government had enacted some of Beveridge’s ideas prior to Attlee.
 For example, a 1943 ministry to supervise insurance was set up, and in 1945 family allowances were agreed.
 Temporary homes were built, at state expense, for some of Britain’s homeless.
 In 1944 a new Education Act was passed which provided free Secondary School education.
 Even the NHS was dreamt up in 1944 under a Conservative led coalition (although it was closer to the internal markets model of 1990 than 1948).

 But when Clement Attlee became Prime Minister in 1945, the Labour party he led used nationalisation as the key way for the Post War Labour government to fight “the five giants of evil on the road to recovery”.